A push or an In-App campaign allows you to reach the audience of your app or website with a message. It's a combination of:

 These are sorted by status in the "Push" or "In-App" tab of the dashboard:

 This is the very first reason our users chose Batch.
 You can use Batch to send rich notifications using images, videos, GIFs or sounds on iOS, Android or Windows.
-You can also send a notification to your users' browser.
+You can also send a notification to your users' browsers.
+Here are some tips to create your first push campaign.

-These notifications will be displayed out of the app, on the lock screen of the device or in the notification center.
+These notifications will be displayed outside of the app, on the lock screen of the device or in the notification centre.

 In-App messages allow you to trigger messages inside your app when users open it, perform a specific action or as landing pages after opening a push notification.